Human activity is threatening Biscayne Bay leading to reduced water quality, algal blooms, seagrass die-offs, and fish kill events.

 Residents and visitors throughout the County, including those in Miami Beach, have a role in keeping the Bay healthy.

-The excessive or incorrect use of fertilizer has been found to lead to algal blooms.
-When it rains, fertilizers are carried as run-off into our waterways.
-Improper fertilizer use not only impacts our waterways, it can lead to long term degradation of the soil.
+Excessive or incorrect fertilizer use has been found to lead to algal blooms.
+When it rains, fertilizers are carried as runoff into our waterways.
+Improper fertilizer use not only impacts our waterways, but it can also lead to long-term degradation of the soil.

 Owning a pet is a huge responsibility.
 Not only do they need to be loved, fed, and walked - but their waste needs to be picked up properly!

-Pet waste can take a huge toll on the environment if it is not cleaned up properly.
-It is the third biggest contributing pollutant that affects our water quality because it contains nitrogen and phosphorous which can deplete oxygen that marine life needs to survive.
 Pet waste also has high amounts of fecal coliform, a disease-causing bacteria.
-A single gram of pet waste contains approximately 23 million fecal coliform bacteria which means that a single dog can produce over 7.82 billion fecal coliform bacteria in a single day.
-Even if you don’t live near a body of water, rain and even irrigation can mix it with stormwater runoff where it can then seep into our soil or drain through the stormwater system.
+A single gram of pet waste contains approximately 23 million fecal coliform bacteria; one dog can produce over 7.82 billion fecal coliform bacteria in a single day.
+Even if you don’t live near a body of water, rain and irrigation can mix it with stormwater runoff where it can then seep into our soil or drain through the stormwater system.

 What is the city doing?